-Student Outcomes: This Advanced Placement (AP) course in Calculus consists of a full high school academic year of work that is comparable to Calculus I courses in colleges and universities.
+Student Outcomes: This Advanced Placement (AP) course in Calculus consists of a full high school academic year of work that is comparable to Calculus I courses in college.
 The course emphasizes a multi-representational approach to Calculus with concepts, results and problems being expressed numerically, analytically and verbally.